Madisyn Shipman

-Madisyn Shipman (born November 20, 2002) is an American actress.
+Madisyn Shipman (born November 20, 2002) is an American actress, singer and model.
 She is known for playing Kenzie Bell in the Nickelodeon sitcom Game Shakers.

 Early life

 Shipman was born in Kings Mountain, North Carolina.
 She is the eldest of four children, and her parents are Jen and Tracey Shipman.
+Shipman began writing songs and playing guitar when she was eight.

 Career

 When Shipman was five, she began working with a talent agency that helped her land three different roles on Saturday Night Live, as well as roles on Sesame Street and on stage.
 She appeared in the play Enron on Broadway in 2010.

 In 2015, she was cast in the lead role as Kenzie Bell, a girl who is one of the co-founders of the titular game company, in the Nickelodeon television series Game Shakers which is produced by Dan Schneider.

-Personal life
+She started her music career in 2021 and has since released nine singles.

-Shipman has also been writing songs and playing guitar since she was eight.
+In 2023, Shipman joined the Playboy Creator Platform.